Proper Typing Posture 101: How to Sit and Type Pain-Free

 Carpal Tunnel Syndrome, or CTS is a type of RSI; it occurs when the median nerve, which runs from the forearm into the hand, is compressed or squeezed when it passes through the wrist.
 It is often caused by repetitive motions such as typing on a keyboard or by prolonged awkward wrist positioning.

-Treatment for carpal tunnel syndrome may include a combination of rest, wrist splints, or braces and exercises to strengthen the muscles in hand and the wrist.
+Treatment for carpal tunnel syndrome may include a combination of rest, wrist splints, or braces and exercises to strengthen the muscles in the hand and the wrist.

 3. Neck and Shoulder Pain